-Some more items you should pack include a drink bottle (insulated is best to prevent your water freezing), snacks, head lamp, thicker gloves/mitts, hand warmers, sunscreen, basic medical kit, and some sort of map or GPS device.
-You may also want to consider taking an emergency device such as a the Garmin InReach Mini, especially if you are out snowshoeing on your own.
+Some more items you should pack include a drink bottle (insulated is best to prevent your water freezing), snacks, head lamp, thicker gloves/mitts, hand warmers, sunscreen, basic first aid kit, and some sort of map and compass.
+You may also want to consider taking an emergency device such as the Garmin InReach Mini, especially if you are out snowshoeing on your own.

 Winter Camping at Artist Point

 Fancy trying out winter backcountry camping?
 Artist Point is a great spot for it!
 I’ve camped up there twice now and would highly recommend it for a short yet rewarding winter camping spot.
 Be sure to read up on my recommended winter camping gear and tips before you go.
 Also, you will need a Northwest Forest Pass to park your car in the lot overnight.
-Buy a day pass online here (choose Mount Baker-Snoqualmie National Forest) or an annual pass here.
+You can buy an annual pass here for only $30.

 Leave no trace

-If you’re going to be out in nature, it’s important that you strive to protect it and follow Leave No Trace principles.
+If you’re going to be out in nature, it’s important that you follow Leave No Trace principles.
 Please be sure to educate yourself on proper winter hiking and camping etiquette before you snowshoe to Artist Point.
-I have a whole blog post on this topic (check it out here), or read up on the winter specific guidelines below:
+I have a whole blog post on this topic (check it out here), or read up on the winter-specific guidelines below: